strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

 ## hasMany relation decorator inference

-The initial involved implemenation of `hasMany` relation expected users to explicitly declare the relation metadata and manually create the navigational property on a source repository by calling `constrainedRepositoryFactory`.
+The initial involved implementation of `hasMany` relation expected users to explicitly declare the relation metadata and manually create the navigational property on a source repository by calling `constrainedRepositoryFactory`.
 [Kyu] and I went on to make UX simpler for users in terms of adding a `hasMany`